-Hearing strange noises when your air conditioner is running?
-There's a strong probability there’s something wrong with your unit.
+Hearing odd noises when your air conditioner is on?
+There's a strong probability there’s something wrong with your system.
 If you don’t pay attention to it, it could lead to major—and expensive—problems eventually.
-We're going to help you figure out what’s going on with your air conditioner and what you can do to change it.
+We're going to help you find out what’s happening with your air conditioner and what you can do to fix it.

 8 Common Air Conditioning Noises

 - Gurgling - Gurgling generally indicates a complication with your refrigerant line.
 If you can't pinpoint where the noise is originating from, that's alright.
-An expert can help verify where this noise is occurring.
-You can learn more information on our gurgling noises guide.
+A professional can help verify where this noise is occurring.
+You can find more information on our gurgling noises guide.

-- Crackling - Crackling could be due to debris in the unit or aging ductwork.
+- Crackling - Crackling could come from debris in the unit or aging ductwork.
 Debris in the outdoor unit will generate a noise outside your house.
 Mature ductwork can cause noise inside your house.
 Check out our crackling noise guide for more information.

-- Hissing - Hissing can come from a leaky refrigerant line, an internal valve leak or the compressor.
+- Hissing - Hissing can be caused by a leaky refrigerant line, an internal valve leak or the compressor.
 Check out our hissing noise guide for more on that.

 - Clicking - Clicking can mean you have a loose part or that the fan is misaligned.
 You can see more information in our clicking noise guide.